Inductive Biases for Deep Learning of Higher-Level Cognition: Declarative Knowledge of Causal Structure

 \paragraph{Structural causal models (SCMs).} A Structural Causal Model (SCM) \citep{peters2017elements} over a finite number $M$ of random variables $X_i$ given a set of \textit{observables} $X_1,\dots,X_M$ (modelled as random variables) associated with the vertices of a DAG $G$, is a set of structural assignments

 where $f_i$ is a deterministic function, the set of noises $N_1,\dots, N_m$ are assumed to be {\em jointly independent}, and $pa(i,C)$ is the set of parents (direct causes) of variable $i$ under configuration $C$ of the SCM directed acyclic graph, i.e., $C \in \{0,1\}^{M \times M}$, with $c_{ij} = 1$ if node $i$ has node $j$ as a parent (equivalently, $X_j \in X_{pa(i,C)}$; i.e. $X_j$ is a direct cause of $X_i$).
-Causal structure learning is the recovery of the ground-truth $C$ from observational and interventional studies.
+Causal structure learning is the recovery of the ground-truth $C$ from observational and interventional data, possibly yielding a posterior distribution over causal structures compatible with the data, and a neural network can be trained to generate graphs from that posterior~\citep{deleu2022bayesian}.

 \paragraph{Interventions. } Without experiments, or interventions i.e., in a purely-observational setting, it is known that causal graphs can be distinguished only up to a Markov equivalence class, i.e., the set of graphs compatible with the observed dependencies.
-In order to identify the true causal graph, the learner needs to perform interventions or experiments i.e., interventional data is needed \citep{eberhardt2012number}.
+In order to identify the true causal graph, the learner needs to perform interventions or experiments i.e., interventional data is generally needed \citep{eberhardt2012number}.